urbit/urbit.org-reloaded/content/using/running/vere.md

 Run as a 'serf' (as though it were the previously separate `urbit-worker`).

+Note this utility is for kernel development purposes and has a programmatic interface, it does not have a user interface.

 - Undocked: `urbit serf [pier] [key] [flags] [cache-size] [at-event]`

 ## Options